AlanJGG/BTN415-project-smart_home_network/README.md

 ## 4. Network Design

-The network uses **VLSM /26 subnetting** of the 192.168.1.0/24 address space.
+The network uses **equal-size /26 subnetting** of the 192.168.1.0/24 address space.
 Each device type lives in its own subnet.

 ### Subnet Table